William O. Douglas: "Trees have standing"

 Inanimate objects are sometimes parties in litigation.
 A ship has a legal personality, a fiction found useful for maritime purposes.
 The corporation sole—a creature of ecclesiastical law—is an acceptable adversary and large fortunes ride on its cases ...
 So it should be as respects valleys, alpine meadows, rivers, lakes, estuaries, beaches, ridges, groves of trees, swampland, or even air that feels the destructive pressures of modern technology and modern life.
 The river, for example, is the living symbol of all the life it sustains or nourishes—fish, aquatic insects, water ouzels, otter, fisher, deer, elk, bear, and all other animals, including man, who are dependent on it or who enjoy it for its sight, its sound, or its life.
 The river as plaintiff speaks for the ecological unit of life that is part of it.

-Douglas biographer M. Margaret McKeown found that he was influenced in his opinion by reading a pre-publication copy of a Southern California Law Review article by Christopher Stone.
-In "Should Trees Have Standing? – Toward Legal Rights for Natural Objects", Stone advanced an argument that would later be the basis for the legal concepts of Environmental personhood and Rights of nature.
+Douglas biographer M. Margaret McKeown argued that he was influenced in his opinion by reading a pre-publication copy of Southern California Law Review article "Should Trees Have Standing? – Toward Legal Rights for Natural Objects", in which author Christopher Stone advanced an argument that would later be the basis for the legal concepts of environmental personhood and rights of nature.